microsoft/vcpkg-docs/vcpkg/users/binarycaching-troubleshooting.md

 Although you encountered no errors and vcpkg installation was successful, the binary cache remains empty.
 If you observed errors, consult [push troubleshooting for NuGet](#push-failure) and [upload troubleshooting for other providers](#cache-upload).

-### Cause 1: Vcpkg lacks write permissions to the binary cache
+### Cause 1: vcpkg lacks write permissions to the binary cache
 <!--
 Steps to reproduce:
 1. Create a NuGet feed
 2. $env:VCPKG_BINARY_SOURCES="clear;nuget,C:/nugetfeed,read"
 3. Run ./vcpkg install rapidjson
 -->
-You are missing the following message in your output.
+The following message is missing in your output.
 ```
 Uploading binaries for 'rapidjson:x64-windows' to <binary source> source <url>.
 Stored binaries in 1 destinations in 1.5 s.
 ```

-Vcpkg skipped uploading the binary package to your binary cache.
+vcpkg skipped uploading the binary package to your binary cache.
 * Ensure your [binary cache configuration](binarycaching.md#configuration-syntax) is set to `write` or `readwrite`

 ## Libraries rebuild instead of using remote binary cache